 2013 Our Chapter hosted a Coastal Act training with former Coastal Commissioner Sara Wan, almost 30 activists and government officials now have a better working knowledge of the Coastal Act.

-2013 Our Beach Preservation experts completed our first annual report on our Surf Monitoring Study and continue to work with the Coastal Commission to require this type of monitoring for all future large-scale coastal projects.
+2013 Beach Preservation experts completed our first annual report on our Surf Monitoring Study and continue to work with the Coastal Commission to require this type of monitoring for all future large-scale coastal projects.
 Click here for more.

-2013 The chapter served a 12-month term on the City of San Diego’s “Water Policy Implementation Task Force”, contributing important recommendation to improve water management in our region and advocating for the benefits of integrated water management.
+2013 The chapter served a 12-month term on the City of San Diego’s “Water Policy Implementation Task Force”, contributing important recommendations to improve water management in our region and advocating for the benefits of integrated water management.

 2012 Beach Cleanups: 4,308 volunteers collected 7,594 lbs of trash.